 - Alien Landmass

-Weird land, continents or highlands which demonstrate at a glance that the planet is not Earth.
+Weird land, continents, or highlands which immediately show that the planet is not Earth.

 - Alien Sea

 The planet's sea has unusual features/appearance that visually sets it apart from the Earth that we know.